Inline Tag Navigator

 Description

-Type inline #tags in the note editor.
-View your tagged paragraphs and tasks / TODOs in an advanced search panel, or in a generated note.
-Convert inline and Obsidian tags into Joplin tags, and vice versa.
+Type inline #tags or front matter in the note editor.
+View your tagged paragraphs and tasks / TODOs in a search panel, or in a generated note.
+Build a table view / database from notes and tags.
+Convert between Obsidian tags and Joplin tags.

 Additional Information